 As a rule of thumb, if your floor is acceptable for tiling, then it will be acceptable for heating.
 On particle board or wooden subfloors, we recommend using tile, and slate underlay – hard or sharp particles should be removed and the floors should be completely free from dust, dirt and grease.
 Waterproofing, if required, is typically done after the heating has been installed but this may vary depending upon the local council requirements and installation details.
 If in doubt, please contact your local representative.

 The tiler should be the only person to walk on the floor once the heating elements have been installed.
 If you need to walk on the floor, you should do so only wearing socks or soft shoes.

 The floor must be laid with either a flexible adhesive or a flexible additive.
 Your tiler or tile supplier will be able to advise you on the best type of adhesive for your installation.

 This depends on the thickness of the tiles, whether the subfloor is concrete or wood, general levels of insulation and floor insulation.
 On an insulated wooden subfloor, it takes approximately 20 to 40 minutes for the tiles to feel warm, then approximately 45 to 90 minutes to heat the room.
 On an uninsulated concrete floor, it will take longer.
-The floor will also take longer to cool down after the heater has been turned off.
+The floor will also take longer to cool down after the heating has been turned off.

 On an insulated wooden subfloor, in a well-insulated room, the floor will be warm in 30 minutes.
 On an uninsulated concrete floor in a poorly insulated room, it could take up to 5 hours to heat the floor.
 The longer it takes to heat the floor, the longer the floor will retain the heat.